KnapsackPro/docs.knapsackpro.com/_posts/2019-05-24-codeclimate-and-circleci-2-0-parallel-builds-config-for-rspec-with-simplecov-and-junit-formatter.md

 ## SimpleCov configuration for RSpec

-When you use [simplecov](https://github.com/colszowka/simplecov) gem in order to create test coverage for RSpec then you need to remember about one additional thing when you want to run tests in parallel on many CircleCI jobs.
-You set a unique name for the simplecov report with `SimpleCov.command_name`.
+When you use [simplecov](https://github.com/simplecov-ruby/simplecov) with RSpec, you have to set a unique name for its report with `SimpleCov.command_name`:

 {% highlight ruby %}
 # spec/rails_helper.rb or spec/spec_helper.rb